- by Daniel

 I mean why would you drag yourself off the couch to exercise when your back's already in pieces?

-Surely that's not safe, right?
+Surely that's not a good idea, right?

-And won't exercising when you're already in pain only cause you more damage?
+And won't exercising when you're already in pain only cause you more damage

 And more pain?